 Naturally, given the name, Bombay Sapphire is a perfect option.
 It has long been the gin of choice in bars across the world for the sapphire martini.
 Though it looks like the gin is blue, that is only the color of the glass.
 Once you pour it, you'll find it to be as clear as any other gin.
 That is another reason why blue curaçao (not white or orange) is required for this cocktail.

 As with most martinis, the sapphire martini is made entirely of alcohol and that means that this is not a weak drink.
 In fact, it is slightly lower than the bottling proof of gin, with an alcohol content of 36 percent ABV (72 proof).

 Why is it so strong?
 Notice that the recipe doesn't actually ask you to mix the gin, therefore no ice is added to dilute it.
 That simple little omission makes this one of the strongest martinis you can make.

 For comparison sake, if you were to stir the drink with ice, that dilution would bring the mix down to 30 percent ABV (60 proof).
-While the difference seems small, it is just enough to bring it down to the average strength of the martini.
+While the difference seems small, it is just enough to bring it down to the average strength of a martini.